sbellem/qtee/qtee.md

 [Intel SGX Explained]: https://eprint.iacr.org/2016/086
 [SoK: Hardware-supported TEEs]: https://arxiv.org/abs/2205.12742

+## Acknowledgements
+Thanks to Thorben Moos for providing valuable feedback and pointers.

 ## Contributing to this Document
 You can make edits and pull requests for [qtee.md](https://github.com/sbellem/qtee/blob/main/qtee.md) which should be a mirror of this document.
 Alternatively you can also comment on or create new [issues](https://github.com/sbellem/qtee/issues).